“This year we are slaves; next year, may we be free.”

 - Partnering with the Coalition of Immokalee Workers to expand the Fair Food Program, the most effective slavery prevention program in U.S. agriculture.

-- Supporting federal legislation to support survivors of trafficking.
+- Supporting federal legislation to help survivors of trafficking.

 - Training more than 70 rabbis in New York, Los Angeles, and Washington, DC to engage their communities in addressing slavery and trafficking locally.